dmontgomeryNREL/FuelLib-NREL/docs/groupcontribution.rst

 By summing these contributions, the GCM accurately predicts essential properties, including the acentric factor, normal boiling point, liquid molar volume at standard conditions (298 K) and more.
-This predictive capability is particularly useful for complex mixtures such as sustainable aviation fuels (SAFs), where experimental thermodynamic data is limited. `FuelLib` provides SAF developers with a means to estimate these critical properties without extensive physical testing, thereby aiding in the identification of promising fuel compositions before committing to large-scale production.
+This predictive capability is particularly useful for complex mixtures such as synthetic aviation turbine fuels (SATFs), where experimental thermodynamic data is limited. `FuelLib` provides SATF developers with a means to estimate these critical properties without extensive physical testing, thereby aiding in the identification of promising fuel compositions before committing to large-scale production.

-`FuelLib` was developed with SAF research in mind.
-It builds on `Pavan B. Govindaraju's Matlab implementation <https://github.com/gpavanb-old/GroupContribution>`_, and includes gas chromatography data (GC x GC) for various jet fuels from the Air Force Research Laboratory\ :footcite:p:`edwards_jet_2020`.
+`FuelLib` builds on
+`Pavan B. Govindaraju's Matlab implementation <https://github.com/gpavanb-old/GroupContribution>`_, and includes gas chromatography data (GC x GC) for various jet fuels from the Air Force Research Laboratory\ :footcite:p:`edwards_jet_2020`.
 Additionally, `FuelLib` includes correlations for the thermodynamic properties of